Chapter 10 - Research

 All requests for Cost Transfer must have a written justification and adequate supporting documentation showing why the transfer is necessary, Allowable, and complies with applicable rules, regulations, policies and procedures.
 To indicate “to correct an error” or “to transfer to correct project” are insufficient reasons.

-- All Cost Transfers associated with Effort must be approved by OPAA and the senior associate vice president for research administration.
+- All Cost Transfers associated with Effort must be approved by RSC and the VPR or his or her designee.
 A Cost Transfer for salaries that is related to changes in Effort is not permitted after Effort Certification statements are completed and signed by the Individual or after the Sponsored Program closeout date unless it benefits the Sponsor (i.e., a salary transaction is removed from a Sponsored Program account).

 - As reflected above and in the Responsibilities Section, this policy has segregated the duties relating to Cost Transfers to ensure no one person or academic department has the sole authority to initiate, approve, and post a Cost Transfer into the official accounting records.